penincillin/DCT_ICCV-2019/readme.md

 ## Training
 ### Prepare Real-time Visualization
-Before training starts, to visualize the training results and the loss curve, please run ```python -m visdom.server 8097``` and click the URL [http://localhost:8097](http://localhost:8097)
+Before training starts, to visualize the training results and the loss curve in real-time, please run ```python -m visdom.server 8097``` and click the URL [http://localhost:8097](http://localhost:8097)

 ### Train All Dataset
 #### Use Image as input and use all annotations